aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/specify-custom-number-decimal-and-group-separators-for-workbook/_index.md

 ## **Specifying Custom Separators using Aspose.Cells for Python via .NET**

 The following sample code illustrates how to specify the Custom Separators using Aspose.Cells for Python via .NET API.
-It specifies the Custom Number Decimal and Group Separators as dot and space respectively.
+It specifies the Custom Number Decimal and Group Separators as a dot and a space respectively.

-### C# code to specify custom Number Decimal and Group Separators
+### Python code to specify custom Number Decimal and Group Separators

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-CustomDecimalAndGroupSeparator.py" >}}